nanoframework/nanoframework.github.io/content/building/build-nxp.md

 ### Automated Install of the build environment

-__Run Power Shell as an Administrator and run `set-executionpolicy RemoteSigned` to enable execution of the signed script. otherwise if the following power shell script is not signed `set-executionpolicy Unrestricted` to enable execution of the non-signed script.__
+__Run Power Shell as an Administrator and run `set-executionpolicy RemoteSigned` to enable execution of the signed script, otherwise if the following power shell script is not signed `set-executionpolicy Unrestricted` to enable execution of the non-signed script.__

 On Windows, one may use the `.\install-nf-tools.ps1` Power Shell script located in the repository `install-scripts` folder to download/install CMake, the toolchain, OpenOCD (for JTAG debugging) and Ninja.
 You may need to use __Run as Administrator__ for power shell to permit installing modules to unzip the downloaded archives.